Video: Saint Ursin de Bourges Romanesque Porch Relief

 Gregory of Tours

 The subject of the church’s tympanum is probably the most baffling in the Romanesque canon.
-Its mystery is compounded by the fact that the collegial church, which it adorned was destroyed during the French Revolution and the surviving sculptural relief is now shorn of any context which might have given an insight into its intention.
+Its mystery is compounded by the fact that the collegiate church which it adorned was destroyed during the French Revolution and the surviving sculptural relief is now shorn of any context which might have given an insight into its intention.

 The Hunting Sarcophagus of Saint Ursinus

 At the apex of the tympanum a diminutive figure draws aside a curtain of scrolling vines, which encircle the three friezes below.

 The replica sarcophagus depicts a hunting scene reminiscent of similar reliefs from Late Antiquity, an example of which can be seen at the nearby abbey of Déols on the tomb of Saint Lusorius, one of Ursinus’ disciples.

 At Bourges, mounted hunters and footmen armed with spears and dogs, attack a pair of wild boar and pursue a stag towards capture by a waiting net.
 In Late Antiquity, hunt scenes similar to the one from Saint Ursinus were intended to evoke the trials of the Christian soul on its earthly journey.

 Gregory of Tours and Legend of the lost tomb of Saint Ursinus

 The legend recounts the discovery in the sixth century of the long lost tomb of Saint Ursinus, Apostolic evangeliser of the city of Bourges.
 Ursinus, it was said had been a disciple of Saint Stephen later sent to Gaul by Saint Peter.